LATTE: Learning Aligned Transactions and Textual Embeddings for Bank Clients: Proposed Approach

-where $y_{ij} = 1$ for $i = j$ (positive pairs), $y_{ij} = -1$ otherwise (negatives), and $b$ is a trainable bias.\\ \textbf{\methodname[\ref{eq:reg}]: Orthogonal Regularized Contrastive Head} augments the softmax-based loss with a geometric regularization term that disentangles modality-specific and shared information.
+The second term, $\mathcal{L}_{\text{text} \rightarrow \text{seq}}$, is defined similarly with the roles of sequence and text reversed.
+Here, $\langle \cdot, \cdot \rangle$ denotes the cosine similarity between the L2-normalized embeddings of the sequence ($z_i^{\text{seq}}$) and the corresponding text ($z_i^{\text{text}}$), and $\tau$ is a temperature hyperparameter controlling the sharpness of the similarity distribution.\\ \textbf{\methodname[\ref{eq:reg}]: Orthogonal Regularized Contrastive Head} augments the softmax-based loss with a geometric regularization term that disentangles modality-specific and shared information.
 To achieve this, we introduce an auxiliary projection head that maps each transaction embedding $z_i^{\text{seq}}$ to a representation composed of two parts: $Z^{\text{shared}}$, which captures components aligned with textual information, and $Z^{\text{spec}}$, which preserves information specific to the transaction modality:

 where $\mathcal{L}_{\text{ortho}} = \left\lVert (Z^{\text{shared}})^\top Z^{\text{spec}} \right\rVert_F^2$.

 This separation promotes disentangled features by penalizing correlation between shared and specific subspaces, where $\lambda_{\text{ortho}}$ controls the strength of this regularization and thus the emphasis on preserving modality-specific information.